adriaan-vd-graaf/mrlink2/README.md

 MR-link-2 requires 2 summary statistics files that are formatted the same and a genotype file in the plink .bed/.bim/.fam format

-The summary statistics files should at have the following columns, which are mostly self explanatory.
+The summary statistics files should be a tab ('\t') separated file at have the following columns, which are mostly self explanatory.

 ```
 'pos_name', # SNP names of the variants (must match those of the plink bed file)